pixeltris/YgoMaster/README.md

 - Fix "live" injector (crashes the client 80% of the time)
 - Find how to get generic method via IL2CPP reflection to correctly handle TextData hook
 - Patch the GetSteamID xrefs and set to existing folder (maybe hook GetSteamID / crc func and add special check in crc func for returned string)
+- Fix which player starts first on duels in /SoloDuel/ (they are recorded so have a specific starting duelist - remove where not required)

 Implemented:
 - Editing player profile